birkin/rust__the_book/README.md

 - borrowing -- re-read this in 2 days, then 4 days, then a week apart to burn it in: <https://doc.rust-lang.org/stable/book/ch04-01-what-is-ownership.html>

+- printing types...

+    - hack; where `x` is the variable whose type you want to check:

+            let zz: () = x;  // (odd) way of determining a variable type; will throw a "mismatched types" error, and show the expected type of `x` """

+    - why this hack? from [this post](https://users.rust-lang.org/t/how-can-i-print-the-type-of-a-variable/4183/6)...

+            ...Printing the name of a type at runtime is complicated in Rust, largely because types don't really exist at runtime.
+In a language like Java, objects contain class pointers that indicate their type, and you can often reach the type's name through them (o.getClass().getName() if I remember my Java correctly).
+Rust doesn't include type information in every value, so that approach is right out.

+            There are some alternatives, but none is perfect...

 - concurrency

     - <https://stjepang.github.io/2019/01/29/lock-free-rust-crossbeam-in-2019.html>